Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML/README.md

 | *Anatomy of an HTML Document: A labeled diagram showing the structure of an HTML document, with tags like <!DOCTYPE>, html, head, and body.* |

 Understanding the Document Object Model (DOM) is fundamental in web development.
 It's a programming interface for HTML and XML documents that defines the logical structure of documents and the way a document is accessed and manipulated.

-- **What is the DOM?**: An explanation of how the DOM represents a web page as a tree-like structure.
-- **Interacting with the DOM**: An overview of how browsers create the DOM and how it can be manipulated with JavaScript to dynamically change HTML and CSS.

-#### Exploring the DOM in a Browser

-- Instructions on how to inspect the DOM using browser developer tools.
-- Simple exercises to demonstrate the manipulation of the DOM elements.

 #### Example: Exploring the DOM